Travelling from Cancun to Holbox: All Transport Options

 How to get from Cancún Airport to Holbox

-Generally speaking, getting to Isla Holbox straight from the airport is pretty straightforward.
+Generally speaking, getting from Cancún Airport to Isla Holbox is pretty straightforward.
 In fact, it’s not too different than travelling from Central Cancún to Isla Holbox.

-• BUS: No buses run directly from Cancún Airport to Chiquilá or from Chiquilá to Cancún Airport.
-Instead, you’ll need to travel first to Downtown Cancún.
-This journey can be done by ADO bus for 110 pesos.
-Though the last bus leaves Cancún for Chiquilá at 15.15.
-So, if you haven’t landed by 13:30 (absolute latest), you’ll probably need to stay in Cancún for the night.
+• BUS: There’s no direct bus from Cancún Airport to Chiquilá, meaning you’ll need to travel to Downtown Cancún first (ADO bus, 130 pesos).
+The last bus leaves Cancún for Chiquilá at 3.15 pm.
+So, if you haven’t landed by 1:30 pm (absolute latest), you’ll probably need to stay in Cancún for the night (or get a shuttle).

 • COLECTIVO: These also only run from Downtown Cancún.
-Colectivos can’t enter the airport, so take the ADO bus into Central Cancún.
+And they can’t enter the airport, so take the ADO bus downtown to get a colectivo from Cancún to Chiquilá.

 • CAR HIRE: If you’re hiring a car for your entire trip, then collecting it from the airport makes sense.
 There are lots of car rental companies around the airport so you’ll be sure to find something for your taste, size requirements and budget.

-• SHUTTLE: You can book a shuttle directly from Cancún Airport to Holbox (Chiquilá).
+• SHUTTLE: You can book a shuttle directly from Cancún Airport to Holbox (with your ferry ticket included).
+The last shuttle is at 6 pm, so perfect for those arriving after the last bus.
 The cost is the same as booking from Central Cancún.
-Don’t forget to book your return trip from Holbox to Cancún or Cancún Airport too!

 Street art in Holbox.
 A woman eats a slice of watermelon in the image